Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 Attendance by Advisors

-If a Party does not have an advisor present at the Hearing, the University must provide the Party an advisor of the University’s choice without fee or charge to that Party.
+If a Party does not have an advisor present at the Hearing, the University will provide the Party an advisor of the University’s choice without fee or charge to that Party.
 Unless the University grants a delay for good cause shown, the University shall appoint an advisor for a Party whose designated advisor is absent from the Hearing.
-The advisor is not required to be an attorney, and shall be responsible to conduct cross-examination on behalf of that Party.
+The advisor is responsible to conduct cross- examination on behalf of that Party.

 Attendance of Parties and Witnesses; Delay for Absent Witness